CarterPape/CarterPape.github.io/apps.md

 _[See the public parts of NewsBot on GitHub](https://github.com/CarterPape/NewsBot)._

-## moabtimes.com
+## moabtimes.com [{% include icon.html which="award" %}]({% link awards.md %}#2018-model-the-way){:title="first place: the Utah Press Association's 2019 award for best website"}

 [moabtimes.com][The Times-Independent] is _The Times-Independent_'s website.
-Prior to May 2020, I maintained the website after developing it myself.
+Prior to May 2020, I maintained the website after developing it myself and [won and award for doing so]({% link the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md %}).

 Although the content on the site is protected by copyright, the source code from the previous iteration of the site (namely, the WordPress theme, called [RedRock]) has [an open source license](https://github.com/the-times-independent/RedRock/blob/master/LICENSE.md).

 I had begun developing a paywall for the website to restrict access by non-subscribers via a monthly quota of free articles.
 The plugin, called [RedRock Subscriptions], is built with [Memberful], and is based on [that company's own WordPress plugin](https://wordpress.org/plugins/memberful-wp/).

 _[See RedRock on GitHub](https://github.com/the-times-independent/RedRock)._

-## Praeci
+## Praeci [{% include icon.html which="award" %}]({% link awards.md %}#2018-model-the-way){:title="NC State Student Involvement's 2018 Model the Way award for general excellence"}

 [Praeci](https://praeci.com) [was](https://praeci.com/praeci-is-defunct) a reporting project I created for presenting NC State and Raleigh news with a focus on succinct writing and attractive presentation.
 I built the website myself using Jekyll and GitHub Pages.